wasn-eu/CubeCell_Getting_Started/README.md

 ## Use CubeCell Configurator for CubeCell configuration

 - Login to TTN and create a new device.
-Get your keys from TTN.
+  - Get your keys from TTN.
 - Open the CubeCell Configurator
   - Select your COM Port and click connect.
   - Keys and DutyCycle are read from the CubeCell device.
   - Type in your Keys and DutyCycle.
-  - Click on Write
+  - Click on Write.

 ![Configurator](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator.PNG)

 Now the keys are saved and the CubeCell device will reboot.

 ## The Things Network decoder

 Login to TTN and define the decoder.
 The decoder can be downloaded from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/TTN-Decoder/ttn-decode.js).

 ## Connecting a sensor